A - Z Recycling and Waste Guide

 Household Hazardous Waste

-Lead - a hazardous and potentially dangerous material if mishandled
+Lead - a hazardous and potentially dangerous material if mishandled.
+Bring to your transfer station or metal recycler.

-Leaves, Grass Clippings, Branches, and Other Yard Debris - banned from the landfill
+Leaves, Grass Clippings, Branches, and Other Yard Debris (banned from landfill)

 Light Ballasts